 Key factors include:

-• Desired water features, such as heaters, chillers, jets, waterfalls, or automatic covers
+- desired features such as heaters, chillers, jets, waterfalls, or automatic covers

-• Local permitting requirements, which vary by town
+- local permitting requirements, which vary by town

 Frequently Asked Questions